 If you are interested in checking out Saxon Math, please grab a copy of my primer for Starting with Saxon Math in the Early Years.
 It is full of information about the program, tips for teaching successfully, and resources to help YOU teach with confidence.
 You can get the primer here:

 Have you removed the burden of a kindergarten curricula option, too?
-I would love to hear your experiences!
+I would love to hear about your experiences!
 Leave a comment and share!

 Looking for more information about our kindergarten homeschool experience?